105: The Corpse Vanishes

 “She’s got a ticket to ride, and she don’t care” is a line from the 1965 Beatles hit “Ticket to Ride.”

-It’s an E ticket ride, and you know how short those E ticket rides are.
+It’s an E ticket though, and you know how short those E ticket rides are.

 Disney theme parks used to have “E tickets” or “E coupons” that gave ticket holders access to the newest or most popular attractions.
 The system was abandoned in 1982.

-Think we’ll see Stanley? –No, I think we’ll see Genie, the garage door opener.
+Think we’ll see Stanley? –No, I think it's Genie, the garage door opener.

 The Genie Company is a maker of automatic garage door openers, which they first produced in 1954.